 Agricultural Processing - Entrepreneurship/Placement - A member owns an enterprise or works for a business of assembling, transporting, processing, fabricating, mixing, packaging and storing food and nonfood agricultural products.
 Programs could include processing meat, milk, honey, cheese, raisins and other dried fruits, maple syrup and/or other food processing.
-Nonfood products could include byproducts processing such as meat, bone, fish and blood meal, tallow, hides; processing of wool and cotton, making compost, cubing and pelleting of forages, producing bird seed and other pet foods.
+Nonfood products could include by-products processing such as meat, bone, fish and blood meal, tallow, hides; processing of wool and cotton, making compost, cubing and pelleting of forages, producing bird seed and other pet foods.
 Project may include, but not solely be, the sale of the processed product.
-NOTE: This area does not include any production of raw products (animals and plants) only processing them.
-Processing of nonfood forest products is not included in the agricultural processing area, see the Forest Management and Products area.
+NOTE: This area does not include any products is not included in the agricultural processing area, see the Forest Management and Products area.